chemgymrl/chemgymrl/docs/Lab_tutorial.md

-Lastly we use the characterization bench.
-In this case we are going to perform an absobtion spectra analysis on our vessel that we get back.
+Lastly, we use the characterization bench.
+In this case, we are going to perform an absorption spectra analysis on our vessel that we get back.
 This is designed so that the agent can identify what is in the vessel without explicitly telling the agent.
 That's all for this part of the tutorial on the Lab environment, next we will cover the Lab Manager wrapper for the lab environment.

 ## Lab Manager

-The Lab Manager at the moment doesn't support training agents, however it does support pre trained or heuristic agents, or even a human agent.
+The Lab Manager at the moment doesn't support training agents, however, it does support pre-trained or heuristic agents, or even a human agent.

 ```python